 If you make these muffins for brunch, your family will adore you!
 They’re also the kind of fun project you can do with the kids while your partner or spouse is still snoozing.

-Our tip: Go ahead and make a double batch.
-You can take the leftovers to work — they might inspire you to carve out a little time for your own afternoon tea and muffin break.
+Our tip: Go ahead and make a double batch so you’ll have some leftovers for the work week — they might inspire you to carve out a little time for your own afternoon tea and muffin breaks.

 ½ cup (8 Tbsp) butter, at room temperature